palacelatam/ccm2.0/gcp-organization.md

 * **Folders:** The organization is structured into four top-level folders:
     * **`Production`**: Contains all projects and resources related to the live, customer-facing SaaS application.
 Access to this folder is the most restricted.
     * **`Non-Production`**: A container for all pre-production environments, including staging, QA, and user acceptance testing.
     * **`Development`**: Houses sandbox projects for developers to experiment and build new features without affecting shared testing environments.
+Contains the `ccm-dev-pool` project with CMEK-enabled Firestore database for persistent development data.
     * **`Common`**: A dedicated folder for shared services and resources that span across all environments.
 This includes the VPC host projects, the centralized logging and monitoring project, and the KMS Autokey projects.
 * **Projects:** The Terraform deployment created a set of foundational projects, including:
     * **Host Projects:** `vpc-host-prod` and `vpc-host-nonprod`, located in the `Common` folder.
     * **Service Projects:** `prod1-service`, `prod2-service`, `nonprod1-service`, `nonprod2-service`, located in the `Production` and `Non-Production` folders respectively.
+    * **Development Service Project:** `ccm-dev-pool` (CCM2 - Dev Pool), located in the `Development` folder, used for client dashboard development with persistent CMEK-enabled Firestore.
     * **Central Services Project:** `central-logging-monitoring`, located in the `Common` folder.
     * **KMS Autokey Projects:** A dedicated project for managing encryption keys was created in each of the `Production`, `Non-Production`, and `Development` folders.